|

 Limbe Botanical and Zoological Gardens (Mount Cameroon

-Biodiversity Conservation Centre) (extensive general info)
+Biodiversity Conservation Centre)

 Limbe, Cameroon - Seattle Sister City